Dublin Don’ts: What not to do in Dublin and Ireland

 The Emerald Isle was first named in a poem by Belfast born William Drennan.
 Drennan did believe in Irish independence but he was also a great pacifist and parted ways when the rebellion became violent.
 It is a defining characteristic of Ireland that the perennial rainfall and Irish mist give the lush green landscape its 40 shades of green which were sung about by Johnny Cash.

 Ireland has a rich and unique Irish culture, making it a great destination for visitors to Ireland.
 Whether you are a tourist in Ireland from the the rest of the world or an american tourist, there are great places to visit in both the Republic of Ireland and Northern Ireland.
-One of the top attractions is the Cliffs of Moher or the Ring of Kerry offering stunning views of the Atlantic Ocean.
+One of the top attractions is the Cliffs of Moher or the Explore the scenic Ring of Kerry with these driving tips offering stunning views of the Atlantic Ocean.
 In cities like Galway, you can immerse yourself in the local Irish culture by visiting an Irish pub for a traditional pint.
 Make sure to try tipping in Ireland and ask for directions if needed, as the irish people are known for their friendly hospitality.

 If your time in Ireland is limited, creating an itinerary is essential to ensure you see all the hidden gems the country has to offer.
 Don’t forget to visit a leprechaun museum in Dublin and explore the picturesque countryside while driving in Ireland in your rental car.
 If you’re a visitor to Ireland, be aware that people in Ireland drive on the left side of the road.
 Back in the city, you can experience the bustling nightlife and the tradition of drinking in Ireland.